libmapper/libmapper/doc/expression_syntax.md

 y{-1} = uniform(1000);
 </pre>

 Any past values that are not explicitly initialized are given the value `0`.
+Uninitialized timestamps are given the value of the time at which the expression is first evaluated.

 ### Variable delays